vividos/WhereToFly/src/App/Resources/Assets/info/manual.md

 - Import included: The app has some location lists included.
 The next dialog shows the list of available locations you can choose from.
 - Import from storage: Opens a file picker to select a file on the device.
-  Allowed file types are KML, KMZ and GPX.
+  Allowed file types are KML, KMZ, GPX and CUP.
 - Download from web: Presents a list of websites where lists of locations can be downloaded from.
 The selection opens the external website then.